 The eye of a little god, four-cornered.

-This poem suggests that the mirror the hangs on the wall isn’t just a reflective surface, but a thinking, functioning object that tells users the truth about themselves.
+This poem suggests that the mirror that hangs on the wall isn’t just a reflective surface, but a thinking, functioning object that tells users the truth about themselves.

 Earth felt the wound; and Nature from her seat,